Samuel-The-Daya/Just-The-Docs-Template/docs/undoing-in-git-with.md

 ---
-title: Git Fundamentals
+title: Undoing in Git with
 nav_order: 4
 ---

-# Git Fundamentals
+# Undoing in Git with

 *insert short summary here*